eventageous/eventageous/book/src/contribute.md

 ## Secrets

-Americano requires access to a Google calendar that is used as the backend.
+Eventageous requires access to a Google calendar that is used as the backend.
 This is configuring using [Shuttle secrets](https://docs.shuttle.rs/resources/shuttle-secrets).
 You can configure the calendar via a `Secrets.toml` (or `Secrets.dev.toml`) like:

 ```
 GOOGLE_API_KEY = "XXXX"